vagrius/qa_learning_final_project/README.md

 # qa_learning_final_project
-QA automation course on Stepik, final project.
+Final project for QA automation course on Stepik.
+Using Python, PyTest library and Page Object Pattern.